 At T plus 2 minutes, 42.4 seconds, Apollo 12’s S-IC first stage separates.
 0.8 seconds later, the S-II stage Rocketdyne J-2 engines ignited.

-A lightning strike 36.5 seconds after liftoff caused the spacecraft’s automatic systems to shut down three fuel cells, leaving Apollo 12 on battery power.
-A second lightning strike at T + 52 seconds caused the “8 ball” attitude indicator in the cockpit to fail.
+Two lightning strikes 36.5 seconds after liftoff caused the spacecraft’s automatic systems to shut down three fuel cells, leaving Apollo 12 operating on battery power.
+A third electrical disturbance at T + 52 seconds caused the “8 ball” attitude indicator in the cockpit to fail.
 A quick thinking ground controller, the “EECOM,” called “Try SCE to Aux.”
 Alan Bean recalled this from a simulation a year earlier, found the correct switch and restored the failed systems.

 The Saturn V third stage was designated S-IVB.
 It was built by Douglas Aircraft Company at Huntington Beach, California.
 The S-IVB was 58 feet, 7 inches (17.86 meters) tall with a diameter of 21 feet, 8 inches (6.604 meters).
 It had a dry weight of 23,000 pounds (10,000 kilograms) and fully fueled weighed 262,000 pounds.
 The third stage had one J-2 engine and also used liquid hydrogen and liquid oxygen for propellant.
 The S-IVB would place the Command and Service Module into Low Earth Orbit, then, when all was ready, the J-2 would be restarted for the Trans Lunar Injection.